Social media in the 2020 United States presidential election: Influencer impact

 Influencers have the ability to influence views on things such as products, brands, and political candidates.
 Influencers' voices are being utilized more and more in politics with the rise of social media.
 The 2020 United States presidential election is the first American presidential election that relied heavily on influencers' platforms to reach young voters.
-This is largely due to the fact that 72% of citizens who are of voting age use social media and receive their political education from these platforms.
+This is largely because 72% of citizens who are of voting age use social media and receive their political education from these platforms.
 Many young influencers were vocal about their support for Biden in the 2020 presidential election.
 Between October 21 and October 23 of 2020 there were 6.6 million mentions of Trump and Biden on social media, 72% of those mentions belonging to Biden.
 Influencers who supported opposing parties were not as vocal due to the polarizing nature of their views and its possible impact on brand deals and support from their audiences.
 Data from The Marketing Institute shows that 70% of teens trust influencers more than traditional celebrities while 49% of consumers rely on influencer advice and suggestions.
 Due to their large impact on consumer decisions, influencers have gained the power to sway voting decisions in the past few years.
 Influencers and brands used their power to sway and encourage their audience to support a specific political candidate.
 YouTuber David Dobrik incentivized his viewers to vote by organizing a car giveaway which those who voted were registered into.
 YouTubers, the Try Guys, had made a YouTube video endorsing Joe Biden for the 2020 election.
 President Trump threatened to shut TikTok down due to its impact on the 2020 election.
 It was a way for both parties to connect to young viewers and there were even "Hype Houses" created for both parties.